mikeonak/bank_deposits/README.md

 * script predict.py
 * pipenv, pipenv.lock

-  Instructions (if you have pipenv, docker, awsb installed (as you are in progress in zoomcamp-course a think you have :) )  please skip installation procedure:
+  Instructions (if you have pipenv, docker, awsb installed (as you are in progress in zoomcamp-course a think you have :) )  please skip installation procedure.
+  First of all copy all files to your directory.
+Next steps:

   1) install pipenv